railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_journals.rst

 The different journals
 ----------------------

-Install the module ``sale_journal`` to work with journals.
+Install the module :mod:`sale_journal` to work with journals.
 This adds three new concepts to Open ERP:

 * Invoicing journals,